angelovangel/faster/README.md

 parallel fastq-stats ::: /path/to/fastq/*.fastq.gz
 ```

+The output is a tab-separated table with the following columns:
+`file   reads   bases   minlen  maxlen  av_len  median_len  N50`

 ## Performance

 Not tested very thoroughly, but it should be 2-5x faster than `seqkit stats`, especially on gz files.
 This is not a fair test though, as seqkit offers many more functionalities.
 Below some benchmarks on a MacBook Pro with an 8-core 2.3 GHz Quad-Core Intel Core i5 and 8 GB RAM: